oVirt/ovirt-site/source/feature/numa-and-virtual-numa.html.md

 *   NUMA bindings of guest resources (vCPUs & memory)

 Ability from the UI, RESTful API and other APIs to optionally specify the bindings for backing memory of a guest (i.e. via numatune with mode set to: strict, preferred or interleave) along with the vCPU pinning across a desired set of host NUMA nodes.
-Automatic NUMA balancing feature will be introduced in RHEL 7.0.
+Automatic NUMA balancing feature will be introduced in kernel 3.8.
 As this technology matures it should reduce the need for having to specify explicit NUMA bindings.

 *   Virtual NUMA topology